TICGL

 Stylised illustration based on Tanzania's data and peer-country trajectories.
 The virtuous cycle: enabling private investment → GDP growth → broader tax base → higher revenues → better services → more investment.

 Illustrative projection.
-Based on IMF/World Bank data for Tanzania and peer comparators.
 Rwanda corridor: 7–9% sustained growth through private enablement.
 Ireland corridor: CIT reduction led to higher corporate tax revenues within 5 years.
 Source: TICGL Research Unit 2025.

 ✅ TICGL Research Unit — About This Report